SR-22 Insurance: What It Is, How Much It Costs & How to Get It

 How long does an SR-22 stay on my record?

-The SR-22 filing itself typically remains active for 1–3 years (up to 5 for serious violations), depending on your state and the violation.
+The SR-22 filing itself typically remains active for 1–5 years depending on your state and the violation type.
 However, the underlying offense — such as a DUI or reckless driving charge — may stay on your driving record for 5–10 years or longer in some states.
 Even after the SR-22 is removed, the violation can continue to affect your insurance rates until it fully ages off your record.
-Review your state's car insurance after a DUI requirements to understand the full timeline.
+Review our guide on car insurance after a DUI to understand the full timeline and strategies for reducing costs.

 Compare Car Insurance Rates in Ohio